rdoix/camphiseeker/README.md

  ./ngrok http 1337
   ````

-  For optional regarding tunnel, you can use Cloudflare Tunnel, SSH tunnel, or directly on VPS
+  For alaternative ngrok tunnel, you can use Cloudflared Tunnel, SSH tunnel, etc. or directly on VPS